Designing Interfaces for an Oilfield Service Company

 “When I see a table 💻 in the interface,” says an average John the Oilfield Engineer, “I expect pasting stuff from my desktop documents, switching cells through Tab and Enter, and selecting multiple rows by means of Ctrl.”

-There are two things a designer can do in such a situation: either replace a table by any other interface pattern or agree with this damn Excel behavior despite the fact it’s fucking difficult to implement it in the web environment.
-I guess after you add a table to your mockups, developers will curse you because there is no totally effective, flexible and customizable table solution as of 2017 AD.
-To that end, I recommend minimizing the usage of tables and introducing powerful modern patterns like charts, gauges, diagrams, data tiles, etc., especially for read-only data, where users are not supposed to enter anything.
+There are two things a designer can do in such a situation: either replace a table by any other interface pattern or agree with this damn Excel behavior despite the fact it’s difficult to implement it in the web environment.
+I guess after you add a table to your mockups, developers will curse you because there is no effective, flexible and customizable web table solution as of 2017 AD.
+To that end, I recommend minimizing the usage of tables and introducing powerful modern patterns like charts, gauges, diagrams, data tiles, especially for read-only data, where users are not supposed to enter anything.